patmorin/patmorin.github.io/problems/free-collinear-sets.md

 </div>

 <div class="proof">
   Consider the curve defined in the proof of the previous lemma.
 Cut the curve at some point in $f$ and walk clockwise along the curve in the forward direction.
 The first time the curve crosses an edge $e$ incident to some vertex $u$ orient $e$ towards $u$.
 Now repeat the same procedure walking counterclockwise.
 Obviously each vertex has in-degree 2.
 Less obviously, each edge is oriented in only one direction, except the 4 edges of $f$ which are oriented in both directions.
-Remove one of these oriented cycles.
+Remove one of these oriented cycles to obtain the desired orientation.
 </div>

 <div class="lemma">